 The spatial domain is divided into subvolumes, each of which maintains the copy number of all participating species.
 The dynamics of the model is a continuous-time Markov chain over the state space, which consists of all copy numbers in all subvolumes.
-Two types of transitions are possible; (a) in a reaction a combination of chemical species residing in a subvolume reacts and produces a new combination within the same subvolume, and (b) in a diffusion a single entity of a chemical species moves to a neighboring subvolume.
-The next occurrence time for each transition is exponentially distributed with a rate that is proportional to the product of the copy numbers of the involved species.
+Two types of transitions are possible; a) in a reaction a combination of chemical species residing in a subvolume reacts and produces a new combination within the same subvolume, and b) in a diffusion a single entity of a chemical species moves to a neighboring subvolume.
+The next occurrence time for each transition is exponentially distributed with a rate that is proportional to the product of the copy numbers of the involved species, as given by the law of mass action.

 Practically, the RDME is simulated using sampling methods, that produce single trajectories from the relevant probability space.
-Since the advent of the original algorithm, known as the Gillespie's Direct Method [14], numerous such sampling methods have been proposed.
+Since the advent of the original algorithm, known as the Gillespie's Direct Method [15], numerous such sampling methods have been proposed.
 For spatial models, the most commonly used exact sampling method is the Next Subvolume Method [9] (NSM).
+The NSM algorithm takes the form of standard DES, which proceeds by repeatedly a) selecting an event from the event queue, b) processing it by updating the simulation state, i.e., modifying the population in one or more subvolumes, and finally c) updating other scheduled events in the event queue.
+The last step consists of updating the next occurrence times of events whose rates depends on the copy numbers of the subvolumes modified in step b, and subsequently sorting the event queue.
+The new next occurrence times are obtained either by rescaling of the old occurrence time or by sampling [14].

-The NSM algorithm takes the form of standard DES, which proceeds by repeatedly selecting an event from an event queue, processing it by updating the simulation state, and finally updating the event queue.
 An important property of the NSM is that the events in the event queue are not the next occurrence times of each reaction and diffusion within each subvolume.
 Instead, all reactions and diffusions within a subvolume are aggregated into a single subvolume event, whose rate is the sum of the individual rates of the aggregated reactions and diffusions.
 Thus, the event queue contains the next occurrence time of the next reaction or diffusion within each subvolume.
 Upon executing the aggregated subvolume event, a random draw decides which particular reaction or diffusion event occurred in that subvolume.
 This significantly reduces the size of the event queue and improves simulation efficiency.